cloudmesh-community/fa18-516-22/project-report/report.md

 ### Setting up AWS Admin Access

-In order to work form the command line with various AWS products I had to set up admin access.
-Using CLI I ran the following commands:
+In order to work from the command line with various AWS products we had to set up admin access.
+Using CLI we ran the following commands:

 ```bash
 $ aws iam create-group --group-name Admins